overture-stack/lectern/README.md

 npm start
 ```

-### Dictionary Meta Schema
+### Dictionary Meta-Schema

-Lectern provides a Meta-Schema definition that describes the structure of Lectern Dictionaries, a JSON-Schema formatted copy of this schema can be found at [`./generated/DictionaryMetaSchema.json`](./generated/DictionaryMetaSchema.json).
+Lectern provides a Meta-Schema definition that describes the structure of Lectern Dictionaries, a JSON Schema formatted copy of this schema can be found at [`./generated/DictionaryMetaSchema.json`](./generated/DictionaryMetaSchema.json).
 This can be used for any external applications that want to validate, generate, or interact with Lectern Dictionaries.

 #### Schema Definition for Lectern Developers

 The Lectern server uses a TypeScript native schema generated with [Zod](https://zod.dev/) that can be found in the [`./src/types/dictionaryTypes.ts`](./src/types/dictionaryTypes.ts) file.
-There is a custom script `npm run build:json-schema` - that is also executed in the `npm run build` script - that will regenerate the content in the `DictionaryMetaSchema.json`.
-The JSON-Schema version is generated thanks to the libary [zod-to-json-schema](https://www.npmjs.com/package/zod-to-json-schema).
+There is a custom script `npm run build:JSON Schema` - that is also executed in the `npm run build` script - that will regenerate the content in the `DictionaryMetaSchema.json`.
+The JSON Schema version is generated thanks to the libary [zod-to-JSON Schema](https://www.npmjs.com/package/zod-to-JSON Schema).
 If the generation script needs updating, it can be found at [`./scripts/buildMetaSchema.ts`](./scripts/buildMetaSchema.ts).